alisqi/TwigQI/README.md

 However, this only happens if the code is actually executed.
 In the logic is non-trivial, neither developer nor tests (if any even exist) might detect obvious mistakes such as a misspelled variable name.

-This project provides ways to increase code quality and prevent defects.
+This project provides ways to increase code quality and prevent defects by adding _compile-time inspections_.

 The two intended use cases are:
 * Add the extension to the `Twig\Environment` during development
-* Invoke a CLI command in CI or even pre-commit hook
+* Invoke a CLI command in CI and/or pre-commit hook which compiles all templates with the extension

 # Justification
 Just in case you need convincing, please consider the following example: